Enthusiasm

-to persons possessed by a god, or to people who exhibited intense piety.
+to persons possessed or inspired by a god, or to people who exhibited intense piety.

 Historical usage

 Methodist preachers have been known for their enthusiasm in promulgating the doctrines of the new birth and entire sanctification to the public at events such as tent revivals and camp meetings, which they believe is the reason that God raised them up into existence.

-The word enthusiasm originates from the Greek ἐνθουσιασμός from ἐν (en, “in”) and θεός (theós, “god”), meaning "inspired or possessed by [a] god".
+The word enthusiasm originates from the Greek ἐνθουσιασμός from ἐν (en, 'in') and θεός (theós, 'god'), meaning 'inspired or possessed by [a] god'.
 Applied by the Greeks to manifestations of divine possession, by Apollo (as in the case of the Pythia), or by Dionysus (as in the case of the Bacchantes and Maenads), the term enthusiasm was also used in a transferred or figurative sense.
 Socrates taught that the inspiration of poets is a form of enthusiasm.
 The term was confined to a belief in religious inspiration, or to intense religious fervor or emotion.

 From this, a Syrian sect of the fourth century was known as the Enthusiasts.
 They believed that "by perpetual prayer, ascetic practices, and contemplation, man could become inspired by the Holy Spirit, in spite of the ruling evil spirit, which the fall had given to him".
 From their belief in the efficacy of prayer, they were also known as Euchites.

 Several Protestant Christian denominations that emerged in the 16th and 17th centuries, especially those who hold revivals, were called enthusiastic.